Leveraging Photometry for Deconfusion of Directly Imaged Multi-Planet Systems: Approach

 \subsection{Photometry Model}

 The photometry ranking scheme begins with a photometry model at one bandpass, which returns the phase angle and brightness of a planet at any location on its orbit and calculates the brightness measured at the instrument for each detection.
-To determine the expected contrast of a planet detection, we begin by calculating the planet's separation from its host star.
-The deconfuser provides the three-dimensional coordinates (x, y, z) of a simulated planet's location (see Fig.~\ref{fig:code_flow}, step 1).
-These coordinates are used to calculate the planet's separation from its host star with the basic Euclidean distance formula.
-Then, we use the coordinates to determine the phase angle of the planet detection with respect to the observer (see Fig.~\ref{fig:code_flow}, step 2).
-As described in Section~\ref{sec:intro}, the phase angle is defined as the angle between the host star, exoplanet, and the observer.
-Given this geometry, the phase angle is calculated using Equation~\ref{eqn:phase_angle},
+We have both the truth parameters of the planetary system, as well as the multiple possible parameters of the confused system options.
+To determine the expected contrast of a planet detection, we first calculate the planet's separation from its host star.
+The deconfuser provides the three-dimensional position (x, y, z) of a simulated planet's location (see Fig.~\ref{fig:code_flow}, step 1).
+The position is used to calculate the planet's separation from its host star.
+Then, we use the planet position to determine the phase angle of the planet detection with respect to the observer (see Fig.~\ref{fig:code_flow}, step 2).
+The phase angle is calculated using Eq.~(\ref{eqn:phase_angle}),

 where $\vec{r}$ is the vector describing the planet's separation from the host star and $\vec{s}$ is the vector describing the system's separation from the observer.
-For the system cases described here (details listed in Table~\ref{tab:all_system_simulations}), the planetary system locations are set to a distance of ten parsecs, placing them well within the range of distances of the most accessible targets presented in NASA Exoplanet Exploration Program's Mission Target Star List for HWO \citep{stapelfeldt2023nasa}.
+For the corner cases described here (details given in Table~\ref{tab:all_system_simulations}), the planetary system locations are set to a distance of ten parsecs, placing them well within the range of the most accessible targets presented in NASA Exoplanet Exploration Program's Mission Target Star List for HWO \cite{Mamajek2024arXiv240212414M}.